vortexegg/gnet-insights-dataset/docs/index.md

 For Python, the list-value fields are already stored in a format compatible for deserialization using the Python pickle module.

-### Collection
+### Data collection

 This dataset was collected by scraping the [GNET Research blog](https://gnet-research.org) using a Python script written with the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) web scraping library.
 The scraping script is located at [gnet_insight_scraper.ipynb](https://github.com/vortexegg/gnet-insights-dataset/blob/main/gnet_insight_scraper.ipynb).
 The significant choices made in scraping this dataset include:

 1. Only including insight posts (GNET publishes other kinds of resources including full-length reports, research digests, etc.).
 2. Extracting specific metadata about each insight post from the scrapped web page, which form the metadata elements listed in the data dictionary (see above).

-## Usage
+## III.
+Expected usage

 The main use case envisioned for the GNET Insights Dataset is for various communities to conduct topic and publication trend analysis of public research at the intersection of technology and terrorism & violent extremism.

 This dataset may be of primary use to GNET itself, as the publisher and editor of the GNET Research blog, and for GNET's funders, GIFCT.
 These organizations can use the dataset to assess and adjust ongoing trends in publication of insights, make changes in editorial decisions and solicitation of posts, and join this dataset together with other data such as web page view analytics to gain a better understanding of readership interests.
 A second important set of users are extremism studies researchers (who make up the primary authorship of the blog) as well as practitioners such as trust & safety professionals who are working on applying these insights to inform their day-to-day work.
 This dataset could help them keep abreast of important and emerging trends, and to both adjust their plans for what topics to write about or for what under-covered research topics should be requested through GIFCT.
 Finally, the general readership of GNET, which includes tech company and government policy-makers as well as civil society, would also benefit from seeing summary trends and having the ability to visualize and orient themselves within the overall topical landscape of technology and terrorism & violent extremism.

 While GNET insights are written in-part for a general audience, and this dataset can be utilized for gaining a general topical orientation, any users of this dataset will be well-served by possessing general knowledge and grounding in the study of terrorism and violent extremism.
 In particular, it is recommended to approach this data from a critical terrorism studies lens that understands the critical questions of power and ethics behind the essentially contested concepts and definitions of "terrorism" and "extremism", which are necessarily embroiled in political questions about the construction of power and the deligitimation of violence.
 Before engaging with this data it is crucial to understand that analyzing topics related to these subjects involves exposure to hateful narratives and depictions of racially and ethnically motivated violence.
-Researchers should take appropriate psychological safety precautions before and during the course of engaging with this challenging subject matter.
+Users should take appropriate [researcher safety precautions](https://voxpol.eu/wp-content/uploads/2024/01/Online-Extremism-and-Terrorism-Researchers-Security-Safety-Resilience.pdf) before and during the course of engaging with this challenging subject matter.

-## Findings/Results/Summary

-### Introduction
+## IV.
+Dataset summary analysis and examples

 The following computational analysis is meant to give an overview of major patterns within the GNET insights dataset, and to provide examples of how text analysis might be used to understand topical trends in GNET insights.
 The analyses performed cover overall statistics about insight publishing and publication dates, authorship and author publication trends, insight tags and tag trends, as well as a demonstration of using text analysis for evaluating frequently used keywords and bigrams, and an illustrative example of comparing frequently occurring bigrams across specific tags.

 The R script used to conduct the computational analysis can be [found here](https://github.com/vortexegg/gnet-insights-dataset/blob/main/analyze_gnet.R).

-### 1. Overall insight stats and publication dates
+### Overall insight stats and publication dates

 The dataset contains a total of 615 insight posts.
 These posts cover a range of publication dates from December 31st, 2019 to May 5th, 2024.
 This end date is the date when the dataset was last updated by scraping the GNET Research website.